XARKUR/Qubic/README.md

 > Official library : [qubic-li/client (github.com)](https://github.com/qubic-li/client)

-Qubic.li offers a client that can be used to mine Qus.
-This software is user-friendly, making it a good choice for those new to mining.
+Qubic.li offers a client that can be used to mine QUBIC.
+This software is user-friendly, has Windows and Linux versions, and supports Docker. making it a good choice for those new to mining.
 It provides essential features like managing your mining activity, monitoring performance, and connecting with the Qubic network.